Dromeroi/Elevator-Pitch/README.md

 3-Conclusion (With resume of key aspects)

-  Quick overview and thoughts about how our project will evolve and why is it a great project
+  --------Quick overview and thoughts about how our project will evolve and why is it a great project

 4-Time for questions

-  We will try to ask every question, anticipating to the obvius ones.
+  --------We will try to ask every question, anticipating to the obvius ones.